titeya/Rancher-Catalog/templates/ImageBuider/0/README.md

-# COMPOSER
+# IMAGE BUILDER

-CMS and publishing platform powered by Titeya
+Build and push image to private registry

 ## Usage
-Use Label "composer=1" on host for container deployment
+Use Label "registry=1" on host for container deployment